North Credit/Student Success

 • be a Canadian citizen or Landed Immigrant (some exceptions apply for those on work or study permits)

-• not be attending a publically funded secondary school
+• not be attending a publicly funded secondary school

 • be 21 years of age or older